 At this point in the process, we were thinking about ways to make the product sustainable, surprising, and intriguing by having the memories disappear once the family members meet again.

-We realized through user testing that losing the memories would disrupt the overall intent of the product, so we decided to keep the memories appear temporarily but stored forever.
+We learned from participants that losing the photographs would disrupt the overall intent of the product, so we decided to keep the memories appear temporarily but stored forever.

 We also tried to make the final product more portable for travel convenience, since participants doubted they would carry around a large camera just to communicate with one person.
 In theory, the picture would be displayed by a flexible LCD film which would roll up into the device.

 Our final prototype included a 3D-printed model, the video, and a poster demonstrating our concept.
-I helped the most with participant research, sketching and developing the form of the device, and crafting written communication of our concept.
+I worked mostly on participant research, sketching and developing the form of the device, and crafting written communication of our concept.

 Created for Design 206: Design Methods